jdittrich/userNeedResearchBook/text/allURBook.md

 ## Why should I use the methods described in this book?

-User Need Research helps us to find out is how and why users do their work.
+User Need Research helps us to find out how and why users do their work.
 This is different from usability testing.
 Testing is great for finding out about users’ problems, existing bugs and the possibilities to tweak an existing product.
 However, usability tests tell you little about the »why« and »how« of users’ work.
 In  usability  testing you may give the user a task to accomplish – but are these the tasks they are doing in their actual work?
 And if so – why is this task being done anyway?

-Thus you need methods that  inform you about things you don’t know about yet.
+Because of this you need methods that inform you about things you don’t know about yet.
 These are methods which allow us to explore the actual actions and the reasons behind them – because even if you might be puzzled about some things you observe they usually make perfect sense for the users.